Tunnel and Reservoir Plan

 Providing relief to area residents

 - Thornton Composite Reservoir: The Thornton Composite Reservoir was constructed in two stages.
 The first stage, a temporary 3.1 BG Natural Resources Conservation Service (NRCS) flood control reservoir called the Thornton Transitional Reservoir, was completed in March 2003 in the West Lobe of the Thornton Quarry.
-This reservoir provides Thorn Creek overbank flood relief for nine communities and has captured over 42 BG of flood water during 61 fill events (as of July 2019).
+This reservoir provides Thorn Creek overbank flood relief for nine communities and has captured over 58 BG of flood water during 83 fill events (as of April 2022).
 The second stage is a permanent combined NRCS/CUP reservoir, called the Thornton Composite Reservoir, constructed in the North Lobe of the Thornton Quarry.
 The Thornton Composite Reservoir currently provides 7.9 BG of storage, including 4.8 BG of CSO storage.
 In operation since the fall of 2015, the reservoir provides benefits to 556,000 people in 14 communities.
-In its first year of operation, it captured more than 4.5 BG of polluted water.
-By the end of 2021, the temporary 3.1 BG Thornton Transitional Reservoir will be returned to the quarry and all of the flow will be held in the Thornton Composite Reservoir.
+Since becoming operational, the Thornton Composite Reservoir has prevented over 50 BG of combined sewage from entering the waterways during 115 events (as of April 2022).
+By the end of 2022, the temporary 3.1 BG Thornton Transitional Reservoir will be returned to the quarry and all of the flow will be held in the Thornton Composite Reservoir.

 The success of the TARP is evident by the dramatic improvements in the water quality of the Chicago River, the Calumet River and other waterways.
 Game fish have returned, marinas and riverside restaurants abound, river recreation and tourism are booming, and waterfront real estate values have skyrocketed as Chicago area residents see the river system as a major asset rather than an embarrassment.